 I’ve found that local companies that conduct paid market research studies don’t have a strong social media presence.
 The ones that call me on a semi-monthly basis don’t seem to bother with a Facebook page or Twitter account.
 The best way to find local studies is to perform a Google search using “City Name” + “market research”.
 Call each and ask how they find participants.

 Online Focus Groups – What You Need To Know

 Lying during the screening process in an effort to get selected will most absolutely backfire.
 Remember, these are research studies that screen participants for this sort of thing.
-Trying to game the system will get you banned from participating any future studies.
+Trying to game the system will get you banned from participating in any future studies.
 It’s simply not worth it nor is it necessary.

 It may take some time to snag your first paid research survey, but it will happen.

 Scams are out there.
-Some scammer will post fake studies using a real company’s logo.
+Some scammers will post fake studies using a real company’s logo.
 We recommend you always follow links that lead directly to the company in question.
 If in doubt, contact the company directly to confirm that are hosting the posted study.

 50+ Places To Find Paid Focus Groups